nandu26m/E-Commerce-Food-Delivery-Data-Analytics-Project/README.md

 ## Project Overview

-This project focuses on analyzing an e-commerce food delivery platform similar to companies like Delivery Hero or Uber Eats.
-The goal is to explore user behavior, restaurant performance, order patterns, delivery efficiency, payment methods, and customer satisfaction through comprehensive data analysis.
+This project focuses on analyzing an e-commerce food delivery platform, similar to companies like Delivery Hero or Uber Eats.
+My goal is to explore key business areas such as user behavior, restaurant performance, order patterns, delivery efficiency, payment methods, and customer satisfaction through comprehensive data analysis.

-We use a realistic, relational database schema covering all aspects of the platform: users, restaurants, menus, orders, deliveries, payments, and ratings.
-This enables end-to-end insights into the entire food delivery lifecycle.
+I designed and worked with a realistic, relational database schema that captures all essential aspects of the platform — including users, restaurants, menus, orders, deliveries, payments, and ratings — to simulate a real-world operational environment.

 ---
 ## Database Schema